zhousarah/azure-compute-docs/articles/virtual-machines/updates-maintenance-overview.md

 To perform these updates, use the tools that are available in Azure.

 The maintenance platform aims to provide you with a *unified maintenance experience* for all Azure resources that are affected during maintenance.
-The maintenance experience is available for host ([Azure Dedicated Host](dedicated-hosts.md) and [isolated](isolation.md) VMs) and guest (VMs and Azure Arc VMs) resources, Azure Kubernetes Service, SFMC, and network gateways (Azure VPN Gateway, Azure ExpressRoute, and virtual network gateways in Azure).
+The maintenance experience is available for host ([Azure Dedicated Host](dedicated-hosts.md) and [isolated](isolation.md) VMs) and guest (VMs and Azure Arc VMs) resources, Azure Kubernetes Service, Salesforce Marketing Cloud (SFMC), and network gateways (Azure VPN Gateway, Azure ExpressRoute, and virtual network gateways in Azure).
 To deploy, use either the Azure portal, PowerShell, or the Azure CLI.

 [Maintenance control](maintenance-configurations.md) provides you with an option to skip or defer certain updates and schedule them only during your preferred maintenance window.
 In exceptional circumstances where a high-severity security issue arises that could potentially compromise customer services, Azure reserves the right to bypass these schedules to implement urgent changes.
-This measure is taken solely to ensure the safety and integrity of customer services.
+This measure is taken solely to help ensure the safety and integrity of customer services.
 It's employed only when the updates have no effect on customer resources.
 Such instances are infrequent and are invoked only as a last resort to safeguard resources.

 ## Host maintenance